Podkosa/moni/README.md

 - Alert when X is not normal for more than N time
 - Slack timeout for /commands is 3 seconds.
 Refactor to delay the response.
 - Web interface for settings and checks
+- Endpoint/slash command to show loaded checkers and handlers
 - More alert handlers
 - More server checkers
 - More slash commands and REST options